umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Subscriptions/index.md

 In this article you will be able to find information on how to manage your subscriptions.
 You will also be able to find information on how to change ownership of your projects.

 ## Invoices
-You are able to find all you invoices when you log into [the shop](https://shop.umbraco.com/profile/sign-in?returnURL=%2fprofile).
+You are able to find all your invoices when you log into [the shop on Umbraco.com](https://shop.umbraco.com/profile/sign-in?returnURL=%2fprofile).

 Once you have logged in you can see an overview of your account where you will be able to find your [Order History](https://shop.umbraco.com/profile/options/order-history/).
 It is in this section you are able to see all your invoices.